-At Founder and Lightning, Delivery Managers also work closely with founders to ensure they are thinking ahead of what team is needed to deliver future releases and be more proactive with roadmap planning.
+At F+L, Delivery Managers also work closely with Founders to ensure they are thinking ahead of what team is needed to deliver future releases and be more proactive with roadmap planning.
 They handle questions, changes and challenges from both sides, so the team can stay focused.

 What are the risks of not having a Delivery Manager?